 Manage the drainage discharges and water levels in a manner that does not cause adverse impacts to other properties or drainage systems.
 Water control structures used in the management system must not cause water to back up into a main or lateral beyond a property line unless the upstream landowner has given written permission.

 Manage gravity drainage systems by adjusting the outlet elevations of the water control structures located within the drainage system, either manually or by utilizing automation technology.
-Refer to NRCS CPS Structure for Water Control (Code 587) for design criteria.
+Refer to Iowa NRCS CPS Structure for Water Control (Code 587) for design criteria.
 Managed drainage mode is raising the elevation

 of the control structure outlet above the normal drain elevation to store water in the soil, as opposed to free drainage mode.